TurboGears/tg2docs/book/part1/wiki20.rst

 Whetting the Appetite: Make a Wiki in 20 Minutes
 ================================================

-.. archive:: wiki_root/trunk
+.. archive:: wiki20

-Welcome!
-This tutorial will show you how to create a simple wiki with TurboGears 2.
-It is designed to be your first experience with TurboGears 2.
+   :root: Wiki-20

+How does TurboGears2 help you get development done quickly?
+We'll show you by developing a simple wiki application that should take you no more than 20 minutes to complete.
+We're going to do this without explaining the steps in detail (that is what this book is for, after all).
+As a result, you'll see how easily you can make your own web applications once you are up to speed on what TurboGears2 offers.

 If you're not familiar with the concept of a wiki you might want to check out `the Wikipedia entry <http://en.wikipedia.org/wiki/Wiki>`_.